What Is WFH (Work from home)?

 Despite the flexibility and many other advantages that come with working from home, it still has unique challenges.
 For instance, the risks of data breaches and leaks are bigger when employees bring their company-issued devices to their houses.
 Moreover, companies had to invest in proper equipment and technology.
 After all, without the right tools, managing WFH employees can be challenging—if not impossible.

 When a company adopts a WFH model, it must implement new software that will aid in business operations.
 With no face-to-face contact, managers struggle to ensure that employees are working during office hours.
 After all, there are more distractions at home—from the television to an unfinished chore.
 Thankfully, there are plenty of digital tools that will ensure your employees’ productivity.
-Among these reliable apps is Traqq, a time tracker that also functions as an invoicing tool.

-Is WFH the Same as Remote Work?
+Are WFH Jobs Same as Remote Work?

 Working from home and remotely have similarities and differences.
 If we’re going to strictly define WFH, we need to stick with individuals who perform their duties in their private residence.
 Meanwhile, someone who works remotely can complete their tasks anywhere they want.
 For example, they can work from home for two days, then move to a coworking space for the rest of the week.
 Basically, a remote employee can work anywhere they want while someone who works from home, well, is limited to a single place.
 Now, if a person’s workweek is divided between their office and home, that is called telecommuting.